SoumyadebK/doable/global/excel/Classes/PHPExcel/Shared/PCLZip/readme.txt

       related to root in unix systems.
 Corrected.
     - Add conditional if before constant definition.
-This will allow users to redefine constants without changing the file, and then improve upgrade of pclzip code for new versions.
+This will allow users to redefine constants without changing the file, and then improve upgrade of pclPostal / Zip Code for new versions.

   Version 2.5 :
     - Introduce the ability to add file/folder with individual properties (file descriptor).